brandonmerhai/park-me/README.md

 				i.
 This will associate these details with your signed in user account.

-## REGARDING REQUIRED FEATURES:
+## REGARDING FEATURES:

-Requirements - iOS
-Tab Bar with at least 3 view controllers.
-	* There are two tab bar controllers, one for users and one for admins.
+There are two tab bar controllers, one for users and one for admins.
 They display two unique TableViews and a settings page for 3 views total though there are many more custom views included as segues.

-Navigation Controller.
-	* Navigation is handled through a custom built view that includes a navigation bar and buttons for moving back and forth between views.
+Navigation is handled through a custom built view that includes a navigation bar and buttons for moving back and forth between views.

-Table with customized cell.
-	* Each TableView displays a custom cell.
+Each TableView displays a custom cell.
 	1. The user TableView displays information about the parking lot, the location and capacity of the lot.
 	2. The admin TableView displays the parking lots and then displays a second tableview on cell click that shows user ids.

-Database with at least five attributes (Core data, SQLite or Firebase).
-	* Firebase (Firestore) was used as the database.
+Firebase (Firestore) was used as the database.
 		1. There are three collections: user, lot, and admin.
 			a.
 Admin stores info about the admin account for login.
 			b.
 User stores user information.
 Each user has associated with it: